FMCW Radar Interference Mitigation based on the Fractional Fourier Transform

 \section{Interference Mitigation using the DFrFT}

 We now introduce an algorithm which detects and zeroes one interference chirp at a time using the DFrFT.
-More precisely, our algorithm performs $N_I + 1$ iterations on a radar signal \eqref{eq:superposition} that is corrupted by $N_I$ interference chirps.
+More precisely, our algorithm performs $N_I + 1$ iterations for a radar signal \eqref{eq:superposition} that is corrupted by $N_I$ interference chirps (given that all interferences are detected and zeroed as intended).
 We first show how our method would compress a pure chirp signal $\boldsymbol{s}_I$ and then extend this approach to radar signals $\boldsymbol{s}$ which additionally contain objects, noise and possibly other interference chirps.